 This happens quite often in wrongful death cases.
 The party at fault has little or no insurance or leaves the scene for fear of being arrested.
 The client does not have enough auto insurance to cover the medical bills or injuries sustained.
 Most of the time in Ohio, the party at fault has no assets to recover, which makes the bad situation even worse.

-Awarded: Insurance Policy Limits
+Settlement: Insurance Policy Limits

 WRONGFUL DEATH: TRAILER CRASH; HUSBAND/FATHER KILLED.
 INSURANCE POLICY LIMITS.

 Our client, an Ohio resident, husband and father, was a passenger in a vehicle pulling an enclosed trailer.
 The driver of the vehicle failed to negotiate a left hand turn and our client was ejected from the vehicle and subsequently died.
 We are sorry for his family’s loss.
+Limited auto insurance.

-Awarded: Insurance Policy limits
+Settlement: Insurance Policy limits

 WRONGFUL DEATH: AUTO COLLISION: 82-YEAR-OLD WOMAN: LEFT OF CENTER IMPACT.
 INSURANCE POLICY LIMITS.

 Our client, an 82-year-old woman from Columbus, Ohio, was killed in an auto collision in Franklin County, Ohio.
 The party at fault went left of center and struck the vehicle my client was in.
 Sadly, my client suffered for a period of time after the collision and subsequently died as a result of her injuries.
 We are sorry for her family’s loss.
+Insurance was insufficient.

-Awarded: Insurance Policy Limits
+Settlement: Insurance Policy Limits

 - Wrongful Death